Chocolate Cakes: Preheat your

 thick, pale, and fluffy.
 (When you slowly

-raise the beaters the batter will fall back into the bowl in slow ribbons.)
+raise the beaters the batter will fall back into the bowl in a slow ribbon.)
 Beat in the vanilla extract and then fold in the melted chocolate mixture.

-egg whites until frothy.
+egg whites (at room temperature) until frothy.
 Add the cream of tartar and continue to whip

 until soft peaks form.
-Gradually add the 1 tablespoon of granulated white
+Gradually add the 1 tablespoon (15 grams) of granulated white

-sugar and whip just until stiff peaks form.
+sugar (Sugar 2) and whip just until stiff peaks form.
 With a rubber spatula or wire whisk

 gently fold the beaten whites into the chocolate mixture, just until

 each cake is set, but the middles still